History of Asia: Korean Empire

-By the Treaty of Shimonoseki article 1 of the first Sino-Japanese war, Korea was independented from China.
-The 26th king of Joseon, Gojong changed the nation's name to Daehan Jeguk (Korean Empire).
-And he also promoted himself as an emperor.
-The new empire accepted more western technology and strengthened military power.
-And Korean Empire was going to become a neutral nation.
-Unfortunately, in the Russo-Japanese war, Japan ignored this, and eventually Japan won against Russian Empire, and started to invade Korea.
+By Article 1 of the Treaty of Shimonoseki, which concluded the First Sino-Japanese War, China recognized Korea's complete independence and autonomy, ending the tributary relationship.
+The 26th king of Joseon, Gojong changed the nation's name to Daehan Jeguk (Korean Empire), and promoted himself as an emperor.
+The new empire accepted more western technology and strengthened military power, while pursuing a policy of neutrality.
+In the Russo-Japanese War, Japan ignored Korea's neutrality, and eventually Japan won against Russian Empire, and annexed the Korean peninsula.
 Japan first stole the right of diplomacy from Korean Empire illegally.
 But every western country ignored this invasion because they knew Japan became a strong country as they defeated Russian Empire.
 So emperor Gojong sent diplomats to a Dutch city known as The Hague to let everyone know that Japan stole the Empire's right illegally.
 But it was failed.
 Because the diplomats couldn't go into the conference room.
 Japan kicked Gojong off on the grounds that this reason.
 3 years after, In 1910, Korean Empire became a part of Empire of Japan.
 It was the first time ever after invasion of Han dynasty in 108 BC.